1/23/2019

 Amy Young

 Thanks.
-I guess I'm just following up on a previous question, but I think your past view was that small cells return would be similar to macro sites at scale.
-I guess where do you where do you think you are and how far along are you to reach scale?
+I guess I'm just following up on our previous question, but I think your past view was that small solves return would be similar to macro sites at scale.
+I guess where do you think you are and how far along are you to reach scale?
 And has there been anything in the past year that's changed your view on that?

 speaker